Rep. Chris Collins arrested by the FBI for insider trading

-Rep. Chris Collins (R-N.Y) has been arrested on charges related to insider trading, the Justice Department announced.
+Rep. Chris Collins (R-N.Y.) has been arrested on charges related to insider trading, the Justice Department announced.
 The congressman from New York surrendered to federal authorities Wednesday morning, according to NBC News.

 The indictment by the US Southern District of New York also named Collins’ son Cameron and Stephen Zarsky, the father of Cameron’s fiancee, as defendants.